sakshi360/python-interview/advanced-python-syntax.md

 ## 🧾 Summary

-This file includes **hands-on code snippets** for mastering advanced Python concepts — decorators, generators, iterators, context managers, functional programming, and performance tricks.
+This file now includes **comprehensive hands-on code snippets** for advanced Python — covering decorators, iterators, and **complete generator internals** (yield from, send, throw, close, and pipelines) along with functional programming and idioms.

 ---